BrianStadnicki/opercom-web-app/README.md

 It does not support any kind of live updates.

-A dummy demo is available at [](https://brianstadnicki.github.io/opercom)
+A dummy demo is available [here](https://brianstadnicki.github.io/opercom)

 ![](readme/preview.png)